Lira soars as Erdogan promises new economic era in Turkey

 This year, foreigners have sold $5.8 billion in Turkish stocks and $7.6 billion in debt, while locals have bought $27.4 billion in foreign currency and gold.

-Additional reporting by Daren Butler in Istanbul and Tuvan Gumrukcu in Ankara; writing by Jonathan Spicer; Editing by Dominic Evans, Larry King and Catherine Evans
+Additional reporting by Daren Butler Can Sezer in Istanbul and Tuvan Gumrukcu in Ankara; Writing by Jonathan Spicer; Editing by Dominic Evans, Larry King and Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.